WJQK

-WJQK (99.3 FM) is a commercial radio station licensed to Zeeland, Michigan, and serving the Grand Rapids metropolitan area.
-The station broadcasts a Christian Adult Contemporary radio format and is owned by Lanser Broadcasting.
-It calls itself "Joy 99.3."
-The radio studios and offices are on 143rd Avenue in Holland.
-99-3 JQK is a sponsor of the annual Unity Christian Music Festival.
+WJQK (99.3 FM) is a commercial radio station licensed to Zeeland, Michigan and serving the western portion of the Grand Rapids metropolitan area.
+The station broadcasts a Christian adult contemporary radio format and is owned by Lanser Broadcasting.
+It calls itself "Joy 99.3".
+The studios and offices are on 143rd Avenue in Holland.
+The station is a sponsor of the annual Unity Christian Music Festival in Muskegon.
 Lanser Broadcasting also owns WPNW.

 WJQK has an effective radiated power (ERP) of 4,700 watts.
 The transmitter is on 72nd Avenue in Zeeland, near Interstate 196.
+Despite its modest power, it provides at least secondary coverage to much of the core of West Michigan.
+It has recently begun identifying as a full-market station, identifying as "Zeeland-Grand Rapids."

+Unlike most Christian radio outlets, WJQK operates as a commercial station.
+Station management wanted to rely on advertising support from local businesses in order to free listeners to support nonprofits in West Michigan.

 History

 WZND

 Originally a country music station, the station signed on the air in 1971.
 Its original call sign was WZND-FM (which referred to city of license Zeeland, Michigan), until Lanser Broadcasting purchased the station and changed them to WJQK in January 1987.
-The studios were moved into the same Holland, Michigan building as sister station WWJQ (now WPNW) but the transmitting tower remained in Zeeland along Interstate 196 near the 96th Avenue overpass until the early 1990s when it was moved three miles east to where 72nd Avenue would cross the highway.
+The studios were moved into the same building in Holland, Michigan, as sister station WWJQ (now WPNW) but the transmitting tower remained in Zeeland along Interstate 196 near the 96th Avenue overpass until the early 1990s when it was moved three miles east to where 72nd Avenue would cross the highway.

 During the 1980s and 1990s, the station (and its AM sister) promoted themselves as WJQ.

 JQ99

 In 1997, the logo and nickname were changed to reflect the new moniker "JQ 99".
-A New Christian Hot AC/CHR format was introduced as well.
+A new Christian Hot AC/CHR format was introduced as well.

 2005 saw the tagline of "Today's Best Christian Music" replaced by "Positive Hits" as well as the move of the business office and studio from Holland to Zeeland.